Word page

 Common questions

-• What does zest mean?
-It means lively enjoyment, enthusiasm, or an extra bit of flavor and excitement.
+• What does zest mean? lively enjoyment, energetic enthusiasm, or an appealing extra flavor or excitement.

 • How do you pronounce zest?
-It is pronounced ZEST.
+It is commonly pronounced ZEST.